radareorg/radare2-book/analysis/code_analysis.md

 | afx                      list function references
 ```

-One of the most challenging tasks while performing a function analysis - merge, crop or resize.
+Some of the most challenging tasks while performing a function analysis are merge, crop and resize.
-As with other analysis commands you have two ways - semi-automatic and totally manual one.
+As with other analysis commands you have two modes: semi-automatic and manual.
-For the semi-automatic, you can use `afm <function name>` to merge current function with
+For the semi-automatic, you can use `afm <function name>` to merge the current function with
-the function specified, `aff` to readjust function after analysis changes or function edits,
+the one specified by name as an argument, `aff` to readjust the function after analysis changes or function edits,
-`afu <address>` to do the resize and analysis of the current function until specified address.
+`afu <address>` to do the resize and analysis of the current function until the specified address.

-Apart from those semi-automatic ways to edit/analyze the function, you can create it in
-complete manual mode with `af+` command and edit basic blocks of it using `afb` commands.
+Apart from those semi-automatic ways to edit/analyze the function, you can hand craft it in the manual mode with `af+` command and edit basic blocks of it using `afb` commands.
 Before changing the basic blocks of the function it is recommended to check the already presented ones:

 ```